benschaf/tabletennis-vs-pingpong/README.md

 The website is designed to be responsive and can adapt to different screen sizes, making it easy to use on mobile devices.

 ###### Max Width and Background Colour
+The website restricts the width of the main section to 1600px for readability and centers it if it gets too large.
+The website has a background color of `#f3f3f3`.

 ##### Rounded Rectangle Container
+The website uses rounded rectangle containers to group related content together.
+This provides a consistent style language to the user and helps with information architecture.

 ### Future Features

+- **Improved Subscription Feature**: I think it would be great to add more functionality to the subscription feature.
+For example, I could allow users to choose the frequency of updates they receive or provide exclusive content to subscribers.

+- **Social Media Integration**: I already have social media links in my footer.
+I could add more social media integration to my website, such as allowing users to share content from my website directly to their social media accounts.

+- **Training Videos**: I could add a section to my website that includes training videos created by professional Table Tennis players.
+This would be a great resource for Table Tennis enthusiasts who want to improve their skills and technique.

+- **Discussion Forum**: I would like to add a discussion forum to my website that allows users to create posts, reply to posts, and interact with other users.
+This would be a great way for Table Tennis players to connect with each other and share tips and advice.

+- **Live Streaming**: I think it would be great to add a live streaming feature that allows users to watch Table Tennis and Ping Pong matches in real-time.
+This feature could also include a chat function that allows users to interact with each other while watching the matches.

 ## Tools & Technologies Used